9 Creative Ways to Feature Company Logos at Events

 Use merchandise that will play in well with the event, as well as your brand’s logo and colours.

-You can also put your logo on the goodie bags themselves, as well as the thank you cards you place inside.
+You can also put your logo on the goodie bags themselves, by using a custom canvas tote bag, as well as the thank you cards you place inside.

 The sales funnel doesn’t come to mind when you think about merchandise and swag at an event.